Karki interim cabinet

 An interim government was formed in Nepal on 12 September 2025 after the Generation Z-led mass anti-corruption protests that overthrew the government of the prime minister, K. P. Sharma Oli.
-With the dissolution of the second federal parliament on 12 September 2025, the new cabinet led by interim Prime Minister Sushila Karki will remain in office until a successor government is appointed upon a general election.
+With the dissolution of the second federal parliament on 12 September 2025, the cabinet led by interim Prime Minister Sushila Karki remained in office until formation of new government under Balendra Shah on 27th March 2026 after 2026 general election.

-Election
+Appointment

-Karki was chosen as interim Prime Minister based on discussions between various government stakeholders and Gen Z representatives.
-This decision was taken with support from an online voting conducted by protesters via a poll on Discord.
+Sushila Karki was chosen as interim Prime Minister based on discussions between various government stakeholders and Gen Z representatives.
+This decision was taken with support from an online vote conducted by protesters via a poll on Discord.
 The first woman to serve as Chief Justice of the Supreme Court of Nepal, Karki is also the country's first female head of government, her appointment agreed upon during talks with the Nepali Army.